FINOS Adds New Members and Expands its Governing Board As Open Source Footprint Is On The Rise Across The Financial Value Chain

 New Members React

-"Joining the Fintech Open Source Foundation (FINOS) is a critical step for Discover.
+"Joining the Fintech Open Source Foundation (FINOS) is an important step for Discover.
 Delivering innovative, reliable, secure, and industry-leading technology is at the heart of our mission to build a brighter financial future for our customers.
 Today, we see innovation happening in the open - in robust communities like the one that has come together around FINOS.
-We look forward to many years of collaboration and development within the community." - Amir Arooni, Executive Vice President and CIO, Discover Financial Services.
+We look forward to many years of collaboration and development within the community, and we invite the community to learn how our people, processes, and technology come together at the Discover Technology Experience." - Angel Diaz, Vice President, Technology Capabilities and Innovation

 "Lloyds Banking Group is on a journey to transform our relationship with Open Source Software.
 Partnering with FINOS will empower our talented engineers to give back to the Open Source Community while supporting our purpose of Helping Britain Prosper." - Allan Woodcock, Engineering Services Director, Lloyds Banking Group